garysheng/hyperagentmonorepo/documentation/spec.md

 - **Database updates** (storing tags & relevance in `opportunities`)

 This architecture paves the way for **scalable** and **intelligent** inbound management, where the system continuously learns, logs, and refines its classification with every new DM.

+# Updated Classification Pipeline (2025-01-20)

+## Classification with Perplexity

+We've simplified the classification pipeline to use Perplexity API for both user research and DM classification:

+1. **User Research**:
+   - Use Perplexity to research the sender's profile
+   - Focus on follower counts, influence, and professional background
+   - Store this context for use in classification

+2. **Goal Matching**:
+   - Each celebrity has explicit goals stored in the `goals` table
+   - Classification matches a DM to exactly one goal (or none)
+   - Uses UUID references instead of indices for stability

+3. **Scoring System**:
+   - Relevance scores are now 1-5 (instead of 0-1)
+   - 5 = Highly relevant to the matched goal
+   - 1 = Not relevant/likely spam
+   - Scores consider both content relevance and sender influence

+4. **Technology Stack**:
+   - Perplexity API for all AI operations (replacing OpenAI)
+   - LangChain for pipeline orchestration
+   - LangSmith for observability and debugging

+5. **Observability**:
+   - All classification runs are logged in LangSmith
+   - Each run includes:
+     - Input: DM content, sender profile, available goals
+     - Output: Matched goal UUID, relevance score, tags
+     - Timing and performance metrics

+This approach provides better stability (UUIDs vs indices), simpler integration (one API instead of multiple), and comprehensive observability through LangSmith.